Hyper Partisanship: How to understand American political polarization

 Beginning with Big Tobacco’s war on the scientific consensus that smoking causes cancer, the wealth class began an audacious public relations strategy that grew to mainline the controversial position of science denial more broadly.
 Right-wing politicians have taken up the mantle more recently and now wage an even more extreme effort to deny reality altogether, from whether or not the planet is warming to chronically repeated election denial.

-Here are some of the most notable GOP Big Lies, as further enabled by the rise of the PR-state:
+Here are some of the most notable GOP Big Lies and conspiracy theories, as further enabled by the rise of the PR-state:

 America First and the anti-New Deal isolationists of the 1930s